psyb0t/offgrid-tools/README.md

 docker-compose up
 ```

+**Note:** This repo has only been tested on Ubuntu for now.
+If you encounter bugs on other operating systems, please create an issue or submit a pull request with the fix.

 But seriously, read the rest or you'll be fucked when you actually need this offline.

 ## Services Overview